faresmts/api-restaurant/README.md

 # api-restaurant
-API with PHP with PDO and no frameworks
+API PHP with PDO and no frameworks